A new commercial growth model

 New client onboarding

-ATO debt / overdue lodgements
+ATO debt or overdue lodgements

 Preparation summary